 Officer Cadets may begin their degree studies at any one of the three Canadian Military Colleges.
-Cadets taking the BSc degree program in Physics and Oceanography will complete their final two years of studies at Royal Roads Military College.
-Cadets enrolled in other degree programs must complete their final two years of studies at Royal Military College or Collège militaire royal de Saint-Jean.
+Cadets taking the BSc degree program in Physics and Oceanography or in Physics and Computer Science may complete their final two years of studies at Royal Roads Military College.
+Cadets wishing the BA degree program in Military and Strategic Studies may complete their final two years of studies at RRMC.
+Cadets enrolled in other degree programs must complete their final two years of studies at Royal Military College or le Collège militaire royal de Saint-Jean.